Chances for Students

 Tutors for PhD students are experienced scientists of the IPF.
 Supervisors are appointed professors at the Technische Universität Dresden:

-- Prof. Dr. Andreas Fery: Physical Chemistry of Polymeric Materials (Faculty of Science, Department of Chemistry and Food Chemistry)
+- Prof. Dr. Andreas Fery: Physical Chemistry of Polymeric Materials (School of Science, Faculty of Chemistry and Food Chemistry)

-- Prof. Dr. Gert Heinrich: Polymer Materials and Rubber Technology (Faculty of Mechanical Engineering, Institute of Material Science)
+- N.N.: Polymer Materials and Rubber Technology (School of Engineering Sciences, Faculty of Mechanical Science and Engineering, Institute of Material Science)

-- Prof. Dr. Carsten Werner: Biofunctional Polymer Materials (Faculty of Science, Department of Chemistry and Food Chemistry
+- Prof. Dr. Carsten Werner: Biofunctional Polymer Materials (School of Science, Faculty of Chemistry and Food Chemistry)

-- Jun.-Prof. Sven Wießner: Junior professorship for elastomer materials (Faculty of Mechanical Engineering, Institute of Material Science)
+- Jun.-Prof. Sven Wießner: Junior professorship for elastomer materials (School of Engineering Sciences, Faculty of Mechanical Science and Engineering, Institute of Material Science)

 Interdisciplinary training and research opportunities for university graduates who wish to work towards a PhD: